hannahhoanggg/c0723-code-solutions/css-fonts/css-fonts-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - Name two types of units that can be used to adjust `font-size` in CSS.
-  Two types of units that can be used to adjust "font size" in CSS are em and lh.
+  Two types of units that can be used to adjust "font size" in CSS are rem and pixels.
 - What CSS property controls the font used for the text inside an element?
   The CSS property that controls the font used for the text inside an element is font family property.